 The applicant must prove his identity and eventually any powers of representation, indicate the details of the document requested and the interest connected to the request.
 The competent structure, after immediately examining the request, receives it by exhibiting the document, extracting a copy or other suitable form and issues a certificate that is countersigned by the applicant;

 formally, if the structure cannot immediately accept the request for access due to the need for preliminary checks on the applicant’s identity, on its legitimacy, on any representative powers, on any interests, on the accessibility of the document, on the existence of other parties to the proceedings.
-The request must be submitted using the appropriate form (attachment 4 of the University Regulations), in one of the following ways:
+Applications must be submitted:

 To certify conditions, facts and personal qualities, a user of the University of Milan, as required by D.P.R. no. 445/2000, can use self-certification instead of the corresponding certifications.